My Plans With The Atmos Summit Card (2026)

 While $60,000 sounds like a lot of money, we'll get into how realistic that $60,000 threshold actually is in the another section.

-- U to 8 Alaska Lounge passes and 8 Wi-Fi passes every year
+Up to 8 Alaska Lounge passes and 8 Wi-Fi passes every year (2 of each per quarter)

-- $50 voucher for Alaska Airlines flight cancellations or departure delays of 2 hours or more.
+$50 voucher for Alaska Airlines flight cancellations or departure delays of 2 hours or more (terms apply).

-- Pay no change fee when you need to make a same-day change to your Alaska Airlines flight plans, a savings of up to $75 per change.
+Pay no change fee when you need to make a same-day change to your Alaska Airlines flight plans, a savings of up to $75 per change (terms apply).

 All of these are solid nice-to-haves.
 Free checked bags are great when you're traveling with family and everyone's actually checking luggage.

 Delay vouchers and partner award booking fee waivers are both awesome perks.
 The former isn’t something that would swing me necessarily, but it’s useful when it arises.
 The latter pays itself off quickly.
-For example, when booking American Airlines via Alaska Airlines, a $12.50 nonrefundable fee arises (per person).
+For example, when booking American Airlines via Alaska Airlines, a $20.00 nonrefundable fee arises.
 But, with the Summit, you waive all of those fees altogether across your entire party.
-I alone have saved probably $125+ from my bookings so far thanks to this perk.
+I alone have saved probably $200+ from my bookings so far thanks to this perk.

 None of these are the reason to get the card, but they're a pleasant bonus on top of the GCA and status benefits.